Rayhunter

 folder to somewhere else in your path or you can install it manually. - You can find instructions for doing so on your platform here, (don't worry about instructions for installing it on a phone/device yet).

-- On macOS, the easiest way to install ADB is with Homebrew: First install Homebrew, then run
+- On MacOS, the easiest way to install ADB is with Homebrew: First install Homebrew, then run

 brew install android-platform-tools